 and C9 (.05mF) be lifted off the board somewhat.
 Their leads will have to be bent underneath the bodies of the

 Be sure to "dry fit" the components before beginning to solder.

-Cut four 3/4" lengths of the white spaghetti insulation included with your kit and install on the leads of the .05mF and the .1mF caps.
+Cut four 3/4" lengths of the white spaghetti insulation included with your kit and install on the leads of the .05mF and the .1mF Jupiters.
 C2 (.02mF) may sit on the board, but it is recommended to put a dab of silicone under it to keep it from vibrating.
 You may also install white spaghetti insulation on its leads, but it is not necessary.

 Now, install and solder C2.

 Next, install and solder C9, paying attention to the lead orientation with regard to the board mounting screw